COVID-19 Impact on Anoka County Services

 - Transit Link is implementing a new protocol Monday, March 23 where each Transit Link customer will be given an exclusive ride

-- Current Transit Link customers can now order groceries and household essentials online from a store that has online shopping and local pick up.
+- Anyone can use Transit Link to order groceries and household essentials online from a store that has online shopping and local pick up.
 Transit Link will pick your order up and deliver to your house.
 The service is free and no fares for delivery.
 The four-bag limit remains in effect.
 Pickups must be at a commercial location.
 A photo ID will be required at the drop-off.
 Metro Mobility is also offering this service.

 Transit Hosted Events